Estimated reading time: 4 minutes

 It’s essential to note down conflicts to prevent them in the future.
-Repeating offences will affect the organizational climate.
+Repeating offenses will affect the organizational climate.

 Documentation also helps protect your company from lawsuits.
-An HR file is a must and each document made must include aspects like what, who, when, where and how.
+An HR file is a must, and each document must include aspects like what, who, when, where, and how.
 This helps in understanding the situation in and out.

-Conflict resolution is a skill which everyone must have for a more peaceful and easy going work environment.
-You can always sign up employees into conflict management courses.
+Managing conflict is a skill everyone must-have for a more peaceful and easy-going work environment.
+You can always sign up employees for conflict management courses.

 10. Practice What You Preach